NathalieH392/Blockchain_IoT_HHZ/README.md

-All names are invented, except for the Herman Hollerith Center (HHZ).
+//All names are invented, except for the Herman Hollerith Center (HHZ).